cevich/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip
-    `matrix` modification can be used multiple times within a task.
+    The `matrix` modification can be used multiple times within a task.

-`matrix` modification makes it easy to create some pretty complex testing scenarios like this:
+The `matrix` modification makes it easy to create some pretty complex testing scenarios like this:

 ```yaml
 test_task: